Knetic/govaluate/README.md

 Note: for those not familiar, `=~` is "regex-equals" and `!~` is "regex-not-equals".

+If a ternary operator resolves to false, it returns nil.
+So `false ?
+10` will return `nil`, whereas `true ?
+10` will return `10.0`.

 Types
 --

 Some operators don't make sense when used with some types.
 For instance, what does it mean to get the modulo of a string?
-Or to take a date to the power of two?
 What happens if you check to see if two numbers are logically AND'ed together?

 Everyone has a different intuition about the answers to these questions.
 To prevent confusion, this library will _refuse to operate_ upon types for which there is not an unambiguous meaning for the operation.
 The table is listed below.

 Any time you attempt to use an operator on a type which doesn't explicitly support it (indicated by a bold "X" in the table below), the expression will fail to evaluate, and return an error indicating the problem.

 Note that this table shows what each type supports - if you use an operator then _both_ types need to support the operator, otherwise an error will be returned.
-For example, if you try to take a number to the power of a date, an error will be returned.

 |                            	| Number/Date           	| String          	| Boolean         	|
 |----------------------------	|-----------------------	|-----------------	|-----------------	|